 Like a Proxy Demand Resource or a generation resource, the real-time energy bid associated with a RDRP resource will convey both a price and other biddable attributes.
 Once system conditions occur that require the dispatch of RDRP resources, the ISO will release the RDRP resources to be evaluated for commitment by the ISO's real-time dispatch application and, if committed, dispatched by the ISO's Automated Dispatch System based on the RDRP resource's bid and resource parameters.
 The length of dispatch (aka the Sustained Response Period) of a RDRP resource may be up to four (4) hours per event and a RDRP resource cannot have a minimum run time of greater than one (1) hour.
-Once the condition that precipitated the dispatch of the RDRP resources is resolved and system conditions have returned to normal, the RDRP resources will be returned to their "emergency-only" status and an "event" and "event duration" will be recorded and counted against the total RDRP resourd.
+Once the condition that precipitated the dispatch of the RDRP resources is resolved and system conditions have returned to normal, the RDRP resources will be returned to their "emergency-only" status and an "event" and "event duration" will be recorded and counted against the total RDRP eligible availability limits of 15 and/or 48 hours within any six (6) month RDRP Term.
 The availability limits for the RDRP generally align with the historical use limits of retail emergency triggered demand response programs.